Lightweight Learning from Actuation-Space Demonstrations via Flow Matching for Whole-Body Soft Robotic Grasping: Sim-to-real Experiments

 \subsubsection{Robust Dynamic Scalability}

-The adaptability of the learned policy was further examined under different execution speeds.
-Starting from a reference displacement trajectory with duration $T$, the temporal axis was rescaled to produce faster or slower motions while maintaining the same displacement pattern (Fig.~\ref{fig:temporal_scaling}).
-The SpiRob successfully completed grasping with compressed executions up to $T/5$ and extended executions up to $2T$.
-Within this range, the grasping performance remained stable, indicating that the learned control pattern is robust to temporal scaling and can be directly adjusted by modifying the execution period $T$.
+The policy’s adaptability was further tested under different execution speeds.
+Starting from a reference trajectory with duration $T$, the temporal axis was rescaled to generate faster or slower motions while maintaining the same displacement pattern (Fig.~\ref{fig:temporal_scaling}).
+The SpiRob achieved stable grasping performance for speeds ranging from 5× faster ($T/5$) to 2× slower ($2T$) than the nominal duration, demonstrating robust temporal scalability of the learned control pattern.